Trade between the US and China is so extensive; shipping from China to the US is one of the hottest topics.

-From selecting your supplier to navigating document preparation and customs duties, this guide will equip you with the knowledge needed to excel in shipping from China to the US.
-Additionally, if you’re seeking assistance from a freight forwarder to streamline your shipping process, your search ends here.
+From choosing your supplier to the understanding of document preparation and customs duties, it will provide you with all the necessary knowledge that you need to know to become a pro in shipping goods from China to the US.
+If you think of getting the services of a freight forwarder to facilitate your shipment process, then your search ends here.

 1.What Documents are Required to Import Goods from China?